HumanCellAtlas/metadata-schema/docs/snyk_security_updates.md

 First person to acknowledge the pull request made by the security bot should do either one of these two actions:

-- Take the PR if you are an allowed reviewer.
+- If you are an allowed reviewer, assign yourself to the PR.
-- Ask someone from the list of allowed security commiters by posting a comment pinging that person.
+- If you are not an allowed reviewer, ask someone from the list of allowed security committers to assign themselves to the PR by posting a comment pinging that person.

 The people currently allowed to review and merge this PRs are:

-- @malloryfreeberg
 - @ESapenaVentura
-- @daniwelter
 - @simonjupp
+- @diekhans
+- @willrockout

 <!Anyone else?>